They radiate the warmth of three successive summers, when they were painted in 1888-1890.

 The chancel roof and much of the window tracery are medieval, whilst the 15th century chancel screen and Norman font are survivors from the earlier building.
 The north chancel window contains fragments of medieval glass whilst some monuments and floor slabs of the seventeenth and eighteenth centuries were also incorporated into the rebuilding.
 In the churchyard is a late medieval cross to which Sedding added a new top.

-In 1885 the Vicar’s wife, Rosamund Lindsay died.
+In 1885 the Vicar’s wife, Rosamond Lindsay, died aged just 44.
 Her husband – who had instigated the rebuilding of the church ten years earlier – decided to decorate the interior in her memory.
 The artist chosen, Heywood Sumner, came from an ecclesiastical family.
 His grandfather was Charles Sumner, Bishop of Winchester and his father George became the Bishop of Guilford.
 His mother Mary Sumner was the founder of The Mother’s Union.

 At Llanfair Kilgeddin he introduced sgraffito panels to enhance the interior, taking The Benedicite (Song of Creation) as his theme.
 This technique, which uses thin layers of different coloured plaster which are cut back to reveal the required colour underneath, was Roman in origin, but had been reintroduced into Britain by Henry Cole at the Victoria and Albert Museum.
 True to medieval tradition, Sumner included local features in his designs – for example in ‘O Ye Mountains and Hills’ on the north wall of the nave the nearby River Usk, the Sugar Loaf and Llanvihangel Gobion church tower are all included.